gitter-badger/ElectroMedia-Core/README.md

 * Download [the dependencies suite for EMC-Core](http://www.neuravion.io/file.axd?file=/EMC/EMC%20Requirements.zip "EMC-Core Dependencies") and unzip to the folder containing your executable

 ## Changelog
+* v0.1.9.4 -- Added enumerated Return values for FFmpeg function, added some QoL improvements to ConfigurationHandler and CoreMath for dealing with file extensions and the like.
+Started tearing apart the ConvertMP3ToARF stuff.
+Moved ReadARF to EmcCore.
 * v0.1.9.3 -- Removed FrequencyRangeProfile completely in response to Issue #7 on Github.
 * v0.1.9.2 -- Added validation to AnalyzerFactory in response to Issue #6 "AnalyzerFactory should be fleshed out more (e.g. Validation)"
 * v0.1.9.1 -- Added AnalyzerFactory as part of my efforts to root out FrequencyRangeProfile.
 FRP may actually be irrelevant at this point, I will investigate for 0.1.9.2